 The parable of the weeds.
 13:24-30, 36-43

-In chapter 13, Matthew brings together a number of kingdom parables.
+In chapter 13 Matthew brings together a number of kingdom parables.
 In this particular parable, unique to Matthew's gospel, we are given an explanation of its meaning.
 As with all kingdom parables, we are confronted with the truth that "the kingdom of God is at hand", that God's gracious reign through our Lord Jesus Christ is bursting in upon us at this very moment.
-In the parable of the weeds we are told of a kingdom "at hand", of judgment just around the corner.
+This then is the message of the parable of the weeds - the kingdom is "at hand"; judgment is just around the corner.

 v24.
 Speaking to the crowd, Jesus proclaims that the coming of the kingdom of heaven can be compared to the situation where a farmer has completed his planting and is about to harvest the produce.

 v25-26.
 Without the farmer's knowledge an enemy has planted bearded darnel in his field - Darnel is botanically close to wheat.
 As heads of wheat appear, his servants notice that a mass of weeds are intertwined with the wheat.

 v27-30.
 The farmer tells his workers to leave both weeds and wheat together.
 At the harvest they can separate the two, burning the weeds.